SimonWahlin/MIMPowerShellConnectors-wiki/FAQ.md

 ### Usage

 ##### Where is technical documentation for MIMPowerShellConnectors?
-Documentation, scenarios, examples, implementation as well as troubleshooting guidance can be found on the [MIMPowerShellConnectors Wiki](http://aka.ms/MIMPowerShellConnectors/Wiki)
+Documentation, scenarios, examples, implementation as well as troubleshooting guidance can be found on the [MIMPowerShellConnectors Wiki](https://github.com/Microsoft/MIMPowerShellConnectors/Wiki)

+***

+### Deployment

+#### Where can I download the latest release of MIMPowerShellConnectors?

+The MIM PowerShell Connector releases can be downloaded from the [releases](https://github.com/Microsoft/MIMPowerShellConnectors/releases) tab under the Code tab.

 ***